Silver King Lodge, Costa Rica

 Silver King Lodge is located in the north eastern corner of Costa Rica at the confluence of the Rio Colorado and the Caribbean.

-The lodge is located in Barra del Colorado National Wildlife Refuge, the second largest in Costa Rica at 230,000 acre, it is home to monkeys, sloths, river otters, macaws, parrots, crocodiles and a plethora of tropical wildlife.
-It is only accessible by boat and you are surrounded by the jungle; its lush colors, incredible wildlife and friendly local people.
+The lodge is located in Barra del Colorado National Wildlife Refuge.
+The second largest in Costa Rica at 230,000 acres, it is home to monkeys, sloths, river otters, macaws, parrots, crocodiles and a plethora of tropical wildlife.
+It is only accessible by boat, a quick five minutes from Bara airstrip, and you are surrounded by the jungle; its lush colours, incredible wildlife and friendly local people.